arriadevoe/ArriaDevoe/README.md

 🙇‍♂️ A software engineer with over three years of non-profit and mixed project management experience.
 At the moment I'm also a data science student at **[Lambda School](https://lambdaschool.com/)** nearing graduation.

-💙 Some things I like: agile and design thinking, data cleaning, progressive web apps, automation, data architecture and analysis, microservices, headless content management, environmentalism, native and edible forestry, surfing, traveling, and yoga.
+💙 Some things I like: agile, design thinking, data cleaning and wrangling, progressive web apps, automation, data architecture design, microservices, headless content management, native and edible forestry, surfing, traveling, and yoga.

 🏡 Currently working pro-bono for Family Promise of Spoke in an effort to prevent homelessness in Washington state.